PythonCoderAS/github-watch-all-repos/README.md

 #### User Mode: Collaborators

 User mode contains an additional configuration option, `--collaborator` that works when the supplied user is the same user that created the token the client is using.
-Specifiyng this option will cause the client to watch all repositories that the user is a collaborator on.
+Specifying this option will cause the client to watch all repositories that the user is a collaborator on.

 ### Modes